collapsed-stacks/startups/questions/578/what-is-the-most-common-hiccup-programmers-have-when-jumping-into-the-sales-side.md

 - tagged: `sales`
 - score: 6

-<p>Many software developers launch startups with little-to-no experience in sales.
+Many software developers launch startups with little-to-no experience in sales.
 When preparing for in-person sales meetings, it can be daunting going into a process outside of one's comfort zone.
-What is <em>the</em> most common misstep software devs make stepping into the sales side of a startup?</p>
+What is _the_ most common misstep software devs make stepping into the sales side of a startup?

 ## Answer 592